 - The fertilizer doesn’t have a good smell.

 - It can be easily leached or washed away by rain.

 Down to Earth 1948 Tomato Fertilizer

-(Best Fertilizer for Cucumbers and Tomatoes, and for Lowering Soil PH)
+(Best for Lowering Soil pH)

 The Down to Earth 1948 fertilizer, just like the previous fertilizer, is an organic fertilizer.
 But this time around, I have a cottonseed fertilizer.
 Cottonseed fertilizers are becoming more popular.
 They are made from the by-product of cotton manufacturing.

 It is important to know that cottonseed fertilizers are acidic in nature.
 Except you are planting acid-loving or shallow-root plants, you may need to be careful.
-Since it is an acidic fertilizer, it can effectively lower your soil ph.
+Since it is an acidic fertilizer, it can effectively lower your soil pH.